The Saratoga CA real estate market is a strengthening sellers’ market for single family homes :

 We're sorry, but we couldn't find MLS # 81217609 in our database.
 This property may be a new listing or possibly taken off the market.
 Please check back again.

+In many communities such as Saratoga, Los Gatos, Los Altos, Willow Glen, Campbell and Palo Alto, there is a high premium placed on homes which are close to the downtown area.
+Many real estate agents advertise these as “walk to town” but the idea is simple: it’s nearby, you can stroll, skate, ride or bike, wheel yourself and forget the car.
 Downtown Saratoga, also called Saratoga Village, welcomes residents and visitors to a charming, scenic area with fabulous shops, spas, wine tasting venues, restaurants and more.
 This part of the city boasts top scoring schools as well as lovely older and historic buildings and a gorgeous park alongside Saratoga Creek.
 Whether you spend an afternoon or a lifetime in Saratoga, this part of town will call you back again and again!

 What do you need to know about buying a house, townhouse or condo in downtown Saratoga?

 There are a few points which you are well served to know when purchasing residential real estate in this upscale community.
 We’ll touch on a few of them here: historic homes, traffic & noise, natural hazards, parking, and special issues with condos, townhouses and PUDs (planned unit developments).